Tyler-Liquornik/canoe-analysis/README.md

 - Finish: Deploy an executable, downloadable soon at [https://wecca.org/](https://wecca.org/)

 ### Long Term Goals:
-- Grow to include club general members as casual contributors
+- Grow to include club general members as casual contributors in the '24-'25 school year
-- Club Confluence page for documentation
+- Project Confluence space for documentation
 - Develop the other 5 planned structural/concrete design modules
 - Implement more program wide settings for convenience
 - Planned light theme color options to further customize colors